Frequently Asked Questions

 2. How can I tell if my toilet is leaking?

-Try putting a few of drops of red food colouring in the tank so that the water is visibly coloured, and then watch to see if the water in the bowl starts to turn that colour.
+Free toilet testing kits are available at the District office, or try putting a few of drops of red food colouring in the tank so that the water is visibly coloured, and then watch to see if the water in the bowl starts to turn that colour.
 If it does, you have a leak.

 3. Who is responsible for fixing a leak?